FENGGENYU/proj_style/README.md

 Note one subfolder in 'data' is prepared for only one data set, eg. 'data\furniture400'.

 No subfolder in 'data\demo\3dlines' and 'data\demo\models'.
-You files should be put as follow:
+You files should be placed as follow:

 ```
 data\demo\3dlines\*.bmp